crazywhalecc/static-php-cli/docs/en/guide/extension-notes.md

 1. The [SPX extension](https://github.com/NoiseByNorthwest/php-spx) only supports NTS mode.
 2. SPX does not support Windows, and the official repository does not support static compilation. static-php-cli uses a [modified version](https://github.com/static-php/php-spx).

+## mimalloc

+1. This is not technically an extension, but a library.
+2. Building with `--with-libs="mimalloc"` on Linux or macOS will override the default allocator.
+3. This is experimental for now, but is recommended in threaded environments.